Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 Zero Usage
 """"""""""

-Not all content providers or other COUNTER report providers link their COUNTER reporting tool to their subscription database, so R5 reports cannot include zero-usage reporting based on subscription records.
+Not all report providers are able to link COUNTER reporting tools to the relevant subscription database(s), so R5 reports cannot include zero-usage reporting based on subscription records.
 Inclusion of zero-usage reporting for everything, including unsubscribed content, could make reports unmanageably large.
-The need for libraries to identify subscribed titles with zero usage will be addressed by the `KBART Automation Working Group <https://www.niso.org/standards-committees/kbart/kbart-automation>`_ initiative.
+The need for report consumers to identify subscribed titles with zero usage will be addressed by the `KBART Automation Working Group <https://www.niso.org/standards-committees/kbart/kbart-automation>`_ initiative.

 * For tabular reports